 In 2006, he became the founding director of the Lincoln College International Summer School in Greek Palaeography.
 At CEU, he served as director of the Center for Eastern Mediterranean Studies (2008–2011) and, subsequently, the doctoral programme in Medieval Studies (2010–2013).
 He has been a Fellow at the Dumbarton Oaks Research Library and Collection in Washington, D.C., twice: first a Junior Fellow for the academic year 2004/5 and, more recently, a Fellow in spring 2015.

-From August 2017 he will be the PI of a Byzantinist-Sinologist project funded by the European Research Council, ‘Classicising learning in medieval imperial systems: cross-cultural approaches to Byzantine paideia and Tang/Song xue’ (CoG 726371, 2017–2022).
+He currently is the PI of a Byzantinist-Sinologist project funded by the European Research Council, ‘Classicising learning in medieval imperial systems: cross-cultural approaches to Byzantine paideia and Tang/Song xue’ (CoG 726371, 2017–2022).
 The project will assemble a team of altogether two Byzantinists and two Sinologists and be co-directed by Prof. Curie Virág (Toronto/Budapest).

-He is very happy to advise potential applicants to the Master’s programme in Late Antique, Islamic and Byzantine Studies with regard to the application procedure, and welcomes applications from potential research students with interests in the Byzantine world: he presently supervises PhD students in both Classics and History.
+Prof. Gaul is very happy to advise potential applicants to the Master’s programme in Late Antique, Islamic and Byzantine Studies with regard to the application procedure, and welcomes applications from potential research students with interests in the Byzantine world: he presently supervises PhD students in both Classics and History.
 Please check the ‘Research’ tab for further information.

 Niels Gaul serves on the editorial boards of both the Dumbarton Oaks Medieval Library (DOML), with Harvard University Press, and the Translated Texts for Byzantinists (TTB), with Liverpool University Press.
 In January 2017 he joined the team of tutors on the second Winter School in Greek Palaeography and Codicology hosted by the American Academy in Rome and the Vatican Library, and he taught Byzantine Greek at Boğaziçi University, Istanbul, this June/July.